marcopedrinazzi/PingCastle-Diff/README.md

 <details>
 <summary>:beginner: <b>Adding the result of the current scan</b></summary>

-Set the variable `$print_current_result` to 1 in the script, the rules flagged on the current scan will be added as a thread into Slack or after the rule diff on Teams.
+Set the variable `$print_current_result` to 1 in the script, the rules flagged on the current scan will be added after the rule diff on Teams and on Element.

+Image from PingCastle-Notify.
+The difference from Element is just how they emojis are rendered.

 | Teams
 |:-------------------------: